Our Team

 aikoj@bu.edu

-Aiko is a first-year student in the Master of Science in Speech Language Pathology Program.
+Aiko is a second-year student in the Master of Science in Speech Language Pathology Program.
 She received her dual bachelor’s degrees in Psychology and East Asian Languages and Cultures from the University of Southern California (fight on!), and her Ed.M. in Mind, Brain, and Education at the Harvard Graduate School of Education.
 She also worked full-time in a cognitive neuroscience lab at Boston Children’s Hospital which studies the trajectory of executive functioning in autistic children.
 At the Zuk Lab, she is excited to explore research questions at the intersection of language, autism, and neuroscience!
 In her spare time, she enjoys cycling, playing with her two cats, and building miniatures.

-Caroline Jones (she/her/hers)
+Caroline Strang (she/her/hers)

 strangc@bu.edu